-Sally Milne watercolours
+Sally Milne

-"Watercolour is both the source of my
+"Watercolour is both the source of my inspiration and the vehicle for its expression"

 My work is a study in transparency and reflected light, colour and the movement of fluid shapes.
 Inspiration has come from subjects such as glass, ice, water and reflective surfaces.
 I paint in watercolour, a medium which shares the qualities of my subjects, lending itself to the expression of the light and shadow, soft shapes, crisp edges and transparent colour which define my work.